ParrotSec/documentation/src/en/file-and-directory-permissions.md

 	-rwxr-xr-x 1 parrot hackers  780 oct 18 01:17 wireless-dos-ids.py
 	-rw-r--r-- 1 parrot hackers 1587 oct 18 01:05 wireless-dos.py

-As you can see in the execution of `ls -l scripts/`, some scrpits have execution permissions for all the system users (which is not recommended), while others do not have execution permissioneven for the pwner user.
+As you can see in the execution of `ls -l scripts/`, some scripts have execution permissions for all the system users (which is not recommended), while others do not have execution permission even for the owner user.
 To correct this error we apply the following permissions:

 	┌─[root@parrot]─[/home/parrot]
 	└──╼ #chmod -R 770 scripts/